 So - how much should you spend on your used car?
 It is, of course, completely up to you, and depends on variables such as your lifestyle, outgoings, income etc. As much as we would love the all-knowing, all-seeing, forever-wise finance fairy to appear and make all our financial decisions for us with a puff of glittery dust – alas, we must trust our own judgement.
 We have though, tried to assist your decision by including a very loose, top level spending guide below, according to MoneyUnder30.

 If you’re opting to finance your car purchase with a car loan, it’s up to you how long you spend paying off that loan – which can be a deciding factor between a newish BMW or a mid-range Ford Focus, but it’s best to aim to have your loan paid off within 3-5 years.
 Using our handy car loan calculator you can easily set the amount you want to borrow and the term of your loan to find out the monthly repayments.

 1. The general option: spend 35% of income on your car

 This is more of a catch-all approach.
 As it is a significant chunk of your income, it might be preferable to be making average or above average wage, have a lot of love for the ole’ motors, and have a capacity to repay over a longer period, if you were to take out a loan.

-2. The wiser/frugal option: spend 10% of your income on a car
+2. The frugal option: spend 10% of your income on a car

-3. The popular option: spend 20% of your income on a car
+3. The compromise option: spend 20% of your income on a car

-In terms of what to know what to invest this money in, just make sure to go for a level up from basic and prioritise the following three things:
+In terms of what to know what to invest this money in, just make sure to go for a level up from basic and prioritise the following: